With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 This protects the lender, even if you use the same exact lender again, from title defects and issues related to chain of title (lawsuits, claims, etc.).

-The bad news is this is one of the many unavoidable costs associated with a refinance, though as noted earlier, it can be absorbed via a lender credit.
+The bad news is this is one of the many unavoidable costs associated with a refinance, though as noted earlier, it can possibly be absorbed via a lender credit.

-13. Should I lock or float?
+13. Should I lock or float my rate?

 This is the million-dollar question all borrowers will ask themselves, and perhaps their broker or loan officer.